 2.)
 Make sure you really want to leave your current employer.
-Hopefully you’ve had more than one talk with your boss about your dissatisfaction and you are sure that no other opportunities exist internally that would meet your objective.
-When you give your notice you want to feel comfortable that you have exhausted your options.
-If your boss comes back to you with a counter offer you will immediately know that it’s only a short term fix for their problem.
+Hopefully, you have had more than one talk with your boss about your dissatisfaction and you are sure that no other opportunities exist internally that would meet your objective.
+When you give your notice, you want to feel comfortable that you have exhausted your options.
+If your boss comes back to you with a counter offer you will immediately know that it is only a short-term fix for their problem.
 You are leaving and that does create a problem.
 Accepting a counter offer rarely works in your favor in the long term and you tend to “burn a bridge” with the company making you the job offer if you accept one.

 3.)
 Have a frank discussion with your spouse and family members.
 Make sure you have their support with your decision to make this change.
 The change itself can be stressful enough.
 If your spouse does not support you, this change will probably not take place.
-If your son or daughter is about to start their junior or senior year in high school this is not a good time to move them across the U.S. If relocation is involved make sure your spouse and family are behind the move.
-Often times it can be very difficult for them to leave friends and family behind.
-Even more so for a nonworking spouse who may have a well established network of friends and be very connected to family members.
-You’ve got a new job to keep you busy.
-They have to establish a whole new network.
+If your son or daughter is about to start their junior or senior year in high school this may not be a good time to move them across the U.S. If relocation is involved, make sure your spouse and family are behind the move.
+Often it can be difficult for them to leave friends and family behind.
+Even more so for a non-working spouse who may have a well-established network of friends and be very connected to family members.
+You have got a new job to keep you busy.
+They must establish a whole new network.

 Relocation packages vary from company to company.
 Prepare yourself for the lowest denominator which might be a flat sum of cash to move.
-Better packages include pack, ship and move and maybe two weeks or so of temporary living coverage.
+Better packages include pack, ship, and move and maybe two weeks or so of temporary living coverage.
 The best packages will pick up realtor fees and closing costs and perhaps offer you 30 days of temporary living coverage.
-Most are not offering extended temporary living coverage.
-Most companies “relocation packages” are fixed and are not a negotiable factor.
+On occasion, mainly for senior level positions, a home purchase might be offered but this is not the norm.